cucumber-sp/yandex-music-linux/README.md

 ### Run old style

-Execute next in this repository to build yandexmusic package without using flakes.
+Execute next in this repository to build yandex-music package without using flakes.

 ```